MattRonan/StackPedal/README.md

 ### A beautiful, dirt cheap, open source mouse pedal.

-StackPedal is ideal for activities that involve lots of clicking, such as graphic design, PCB layout, and video editing.
+StackPedal is ideal for activities that involve lots of clicking or scrolling, such as graphic design, CAD, video editing, and copyediting.
 The cheapest available mouse pedals are typically around 50$ and bulky.
-The cost of materials in a StackPedal can be as low as 10$, and your pedal can be designed to be as lightweight and compact as you want.
+With StackPedal you can have a compact, lightweight design with however many buttons you need for about 10$.
 Provided are a Processing sketch which generates a design based on your parameters, and a basic Arduino sketch to let you dictate the messages your buttons will send.
 The default sketch settings are for either an Arduino Nano or ESP32 as the microcontroller but you can use whatever you want.

 # Build Instructions: